-If the Contractor needs additional technical assistance to ensure progress toward the individual's employment goals Technical Assistance (TA) may be available.
+In the event that the Contractor needs additional technical assistance to ensure progress toward the individual's employment goals Technical Assistance (TA) may be available.

-The Contractor may request services (communication consultation, behavioral support, etc.) to address service barriers for a County-authorized client; the Contractor should contact the

-County to request assistance.
+The Contractor may request services (communication consultation, behavioral support, etc.) to address service barriers for a County-authorized client; the Contractor should contact the County to request assistance.
 Services must be pre-authorized by the County and DDA Case Manager and are dependent upon funding availability.